 Customer support can often be overlooked as an essential part of an organization.
 People tend to underestimate the importance of providing quick and effective responses to the issues your customers might have.

+According to the Customer Experience Trends report, companies are managing more customer data than ever before — and much of that comes in the form of support tickets and conversations.
 Good support can greatly improve customer satisfaction and is crucial in maintaining brand loyalty.
-So to help explain what a support representative actually does, let’s start with the basics.
+So to help explain what a support representative actually does, let’s start with the basics..

 Today, customer support staff can deal with a much higher ticket volume, while offering quicker response times thanks to the wonders of the modern help desk.